-If a vessel enters U.S. waters for the first time but intends to continue trading, it must conduct the QI notification and remote assessment and consultation exercises immediately, and then begin its exercise program.
+If a vessel enters U.S. waters for the first time but intends to continue trading, it must conduct the QI notification immediately, and then begin its exercise program.
+The vessel must conduct a remote assessment and consultation exercise ONLY if the plan holder has NOT been subject to such an exercise over the triennial cycle.
 Since PREP follows the calendar year, the triennial cycle should begin as soon as the vessel enters U.S. waters.
 The vessel should remain on the calendar year schedule (e.g., the next January 1 would begin Year 2 of the vessel's triennial cycle).
 For the first year, the plan holder must complete one QI notification and one emergency procedures exercise each quarter during that year.
-Only one remote assessment and consultation exercise is required each year.
+Remote assessment and consultation exercises are only required on a per plan holder basis over a triennial exercise cycle.
 IMT and equipment deployment exercises are recommended as soon as possible, but can be held up to 11 months after the date of the first entry into U.S. waters.

-If the vessel only intends to make one voyage into U.S. waters, the vessel must conduct the QI notification and the remote assessment and consultation exercise immediately upon entry.
+If the vessel only intends to make one voyage into U.S. waters, the vessel must conduct the QI notification immediately upon entry.
+The vessel must conduct a remote assessment and consultation exercise ONLY if the plan holder has NOT been subject to such an exercise over the triennial cycle.
 If the vessel intends to reenter U.S. waters at any time, it must comply with all exercise requirements.